Mariners' Cano returns from suspension

 Across 14 major league seasons with the Mariners and New York Yankees, Cano, an eight-time All-Star, has a career average of .304 with 305 home runs and 1,206 RBIs.
 The latter number ranks fourth among all active players.

-The Mariners (69-51) enter Tuesday in third place in the American League West and 2 1/2 games back of the Oakland Athletics for the league’s second wild card.
-Should Seattle make the postseason, Cano will be ineligible to play.
+The Mariners (69-51) entered Tuesday in third place in the American League West and 2 1/2 games back of the Oakland Athletics for the league’s second wild card.
+Should Seattle make the postseason, Cano would be ineligible to play.

 —Field Level Media